Shaykhism: Eschatology

 The primary force behind Ahmad's teachings is the belief in the occultation of the Twelfth Imam.
 Believers in this doctrine, hold that the last divine ordained leader, or Imam, lives in occultation and will reappear as the promised Mahdi.
-Following the Mahdi's appearance, Ahmad teaches that the Imam Hussain ibn Ali will return to re-conquer the world and that the Imam Ali and prophet Muhammad will kill Satan.
+Following the Mahdi's appearance, Ahmad teaches that the Imam Hussain ibn Ali will return to re-conquer the world and that Ali and Muhammad will kill Satan then Hussain will rule over the World for 50,000 years.
 Al Raj'a (meaning "the return" in English) was heavily emphasized by Ahmad and is more important in Shaykhism than in the Usuli school of Islam.

 Shaykh Ahmad's perspectives on accepted Islamic doctrines diverged in several areas, most notably on his mystical interpretation of prophesy.
-The sun, moon and stars of the Qurʼan's eschatological surahs are seen as allegorical, similar to Ismailis, where common Muslim interpretation is that events involving celestial bodies will happen literally at the Day of Judgment.
+The sun, moon and stars of the Qurʼan's eschatological surahs are seen as allegorical, similar to Ismaili doctrine, where common Muslim interpretation is that events involving celestial bodies will happen literally at the Day of Judgment.